Discover New Hampshire’s Farm-fresh Foods

 Meat and Poultry

 New Hampshire farms raise high-quality, pasture-based meat, often available frozen at farm stores or fresh by pre-order.
+In addition to the usual suspects (beef, pork, and chicken), an array of more exotic meats are available, raised locally and humanely.
 Learn more…

 Dairy and Cheese

-New Hampshire’s dairy farms produce rich milk, cheeses, and other products, often crafted with traditional methods.
+New Hampshire has close to a hundred dairy farms, some of which sell directly to the public.
+They produce rich milk, cheeses, and other products, often crafted with traditional methods.
 Learn more…

 Seafood

+OK, we admit it… New Hampshire has the shortest coastline of any U.S. coastal state, measuring only 18.57 miles long.
+But hardy fishermen are still putting it to good use!
 Fresh, local seafood is accessible through The Daily Haul, offering fish, lobster (year-round, best in warmer months), and several other types of shellfish.
 Pickup locations are available across southern New Hampshire.
+Emery Farm in Durham stocks their farm store with fresh Fox Point Oysters, restocked every Thursday and throughout the week.

 Maple Syrup and Honey

 New Hampshire is one of the top five maple syrup producing states!
-Farms including Harding Hill Farm and Beaver Pond Farm produce their own pure maple syrup.
+Farms including Harding Hill Farm in Sunapee and the Kearsarge Gore Farm in Warner produce their own pure maple syrup.
 There are also dozens of dedicated sugar houses producing maple products like candies and sugar.
-Visit https://www.nhmaplemap.com/ for information on LOTS of New Hampshire sugar houses!
+Visit the New Hampshire Maple Producers Association “Find a Sugarhouse” app page for information on LOTS of New Hampshire sugar houses.
 Be sure to mark the annual Maple Weekend on your calendar; it’s the sweetest, stickiest time of the year!

 Did you know that you can purchase cooking oil manufactured right here in the Granite State?
 Visit our farm directory and use the filter at the bottom to search for “sunflower oil” to find the farm nearest you.